NathanKregstein/secretguide/README.md

-Secret Guide (In Development) \n
-Secret Guide is a two player mobile game that utilizes scavenger hunt mechanics to foster social connectivity.
+Secret Guide (In Development): is a two player mobile game that utilizes scavenger hunt mechanics to foster social connectivity.